CDP Audit

 target_name: Credential Manager target name

-allow_custom_username: Whether to allow username customization
+allow_custom_username: Whether to allow username customisation

 Returns: